My body, my choice: Defending bodily autonomy

 At MSI we believe that everyone, no matter where they live, should have the right to make their own decisions about their bodies and futures.
 As one of the world’s largest providers of reproductive health, we enable millions of women each year to avoid unintended pregnancies and continue on their chosen paths.

 To do this, we go where no one else does, bringing contraception to remote communities everywhere from Nepal to Niger.
 We also work to raise awareness about contraception and bust myths around its use, so that misinformation doesn’t stop women from making the right choice for them.
+And we offer training and support to national health systems to enable them to provide a full range of reproductive healthcare services.

 We make sure our clients know that their reproductive health decisions are theirs, not their husband’s, parents’, or community’s.
 Sometimes, we hear from clients that their husbands don’t want them using contraception, and we help them choose a method that they can use safely.